Obere Mühlbrücke 3

 Output: 4000 HL

 Founded in 1533, this is Bamberg’s oldest brewery and an atmospheric one it is, too.
-Tucked away on a small cobblestone street, sits this charming old half-timbered brewery with limited outside seating out front but a larger and perhaps even nicer one to the side on the river.
+Tucked away on a small cobblestone street, this charming old half-timbered brewery is a must visit.
+There is limited outside seating out front but a larger and perhaps even nicer one to the side on the river.
 Of course, it’s best in winter as the interior is a true traditional pub with numerous large tiled ovens for warming.
+There could be no better place to drink their sumptuous Schwärzla, a dark treat.

 The food is excellent though it’s not always exactly the same.
 We’ve had the best Schäuferla in our lives and though it’s always great, that one was the most amazing.
-To be fair, we’ve never had a bad meal and we’ve had quite a few different things.
+To be fair, we’ve never had a bad meal and we’ve had quite a few different things as you can see below.
+Another beer to try while there is their old style Braunbier.

-Beer range is larger than most Bamberg breweries with a Bock on at all times.
+Their beer range is larger than most Bamberg breweries with a Bock of some kind on at all times.
 Though the Hellerbocks is good, keep an eye out for their spectacular Schwärzlabock, which is only out for a short time between Christmas and January 6th.
 We’ve gone up the last three years specifically to drink nothing but it.
 It’s that good.

 Massive gorgeous Schäuferla & amazing Schwärzlabock

-Beers: Bamberger Gold Pils, Klosterbräu Braunbier, Klosterbräu Schwärzla.
+Beers: Bamberger Gold Pils (quite possibly replaced by Kaiser Pils), Klosterbräu Braunbier, Klosterbräu Schwärzla, Klosterbräu Rauchbier.

 Maibock in May